 In general, temporal mode of EOF1 of zonal currents across each meridional section shows intraseasonal and semiannual variabilities both in the nearshore and transition regions, whereas annual and interannual variations exist in the offshore area.
-However, the vertical structures of EOF1 in each section are quite different.
-In the nearshore area of Section EJ (Fig. 9a), the vertical structure of EOF1 is characterized by one-layer flow with a gradual decrease in speed from the surface to 800 m depth, whereas in the transition and the offshore regions the flow velocities decrease more rapidly from the surface to nearly zero at depths of about 500 m and 300 m, respectively.
-Meanwhile, in Section WJ (Fig. 9b), the vertical structure of EOF1 is also characterized by one-layer flow in which the unidirectional vertical structure gradually decreases from the surface to a depth of about 450 m in all areas.
-In contrast, a different vertical structure of EOF1 appears in Section SM (Fig. 9e).
+However, the vertical structures of EOF1 in each section are guite different.
+In the nearshore area of Section EJ (Fig. 4a), the vertical structure of EOF1 is characterized by one-layer flow with a gradual decrease in speed from the surface to 800 m depth, whereas in the transition and the offshore regions the flow velocities decrease more rapidly from the surface to nearly zero at depths of about 500 m and 300 m, respectively.
+Meanwhile, in Section WJ (Fig. 4b), the vertical structure of EOF1 is also characterized by one-layer flow in which the unidirectional vertical structure gradually decreases from the surface to a depth of about 450 m in all areas.
+In contrast, a different vertical structure of EOF1 appears in Section SM (Fig. 4e).
 In this section, the vertical structure is characterized by two-layer flow in the nearshore and transition regions with the changeover between the two types of flow occurring at a depth of about 100 m and 200 m, respectively.
-In addition, in the offshore area of Section SM, the vertical structure of EOF1 displays unidirectional flow from the surface to a depth of ~500 m.
+In addition, in the offshore area of Section SM, the vertical structure of EOF1 displays unidirectional flow from the surface to a depth of \sim 500 m.

-To examine the EOF modes of zonal currents in more detail, further analysis was performed at three points on each meridional transect, namely points $A{EJ}$ , $B{EJ}$ , and $C{EJ}$ (Transect EJ); points $A{WJ}$ , $B{WJ}$ , and $C{WJ}$ (Transect WJ); and points $A{SM}$ , $B{SM}$ , and $C{SM}$ (Transect SM).
-Table 2 displays dominant variances at those points.
-From the Table 2, the first three modes at each point already represent $\geq 95\%$ of the total variance.
-In fact, the first two modes at each point (except at points $A{SM}$ and $A{EJ}$ ) already represent $\geq 91\%$ of the total variance.
+To examine the EOF modes of zonal currents in more detail, further analysis was performed at three points on each meridional transect, namely points AEJ, BEJ, and CEJ (Transect EJ); points AWJ, BWJ, and CWJ (Transect WJ); and points ASM, BSM, and CSM (Transect SM).
+Table 1 (it can be seen in Supplementary File) displays dominant variances at those points.
+From the Table 1, the first three modes at each point already represent \geq 95% of the total variance.
+In fact, the first two modes at each point (except at points ASM and AEJ) already represent \geq 91% of the total variance.